GeneralEmbeddedCLibraries/ring_buffer/README.md

 Function "ring_buffer_get_by_index" supports two kind of access types:

-1. NORMAL ACCESS: 	classical aproach, where index is a positive number and simple represants buffer index.
+1. **NORMAL ACCESS: 	classical aproach**, where index is a positive number and simple represants buffer index.
 This approach has no information about time stamps of values inside buffer.
 						Range: [0, size)

-2. INVERS ACCESS: 	chronologically aproach, where index is a negative number.
+2. **INVERS ACCESS: 	chronologically aproach**, where index is a negative number.
-						Meaning that "-1" value will always returns latest value in buffer and "-size" index value will return oldest value in buffer.
-This feature becomes very handy when performing digital filtering where ring buffer can represants sample window and thus easy access from oldest to latest sample can be achieved with invers access.
+						Meaning that "-1" value will always returns latest value in buffer and "-size" index value will return oldest value in buffer. ***This feature becomes very handy when performing digital filtering (convolution) where ring buffer can represants sample window and thus easy access from oldest to latest sample can be achieved with invers access.***
 						Range of index: [-size, -1]